-The first time we set foot on the 17 km² island in the East Aegean Sea was in 2017, as part of a day trip from Patmos.
-We rented a scooter and drove across the island, used the few hours to stroll through the main town and swim on the beautiful beach of Platis Gialos.
-Unfortunately, that wasn’t enough time for Lipsi.
-Eight years later, we returned for a second visit in mid-June and stayed for three days.
+We first set foot on this tiny island in the eastern Aegean Sea—just 17 square kilometers in size—in 2017, as part of a day trip from Patmos.
+We rented a scooter and zoomed around the island, using the few hours we had to stroll through the main town and swim at the gorgeous beach of Platis Gialos.
+We didn’t have any more time for Lipsi back then.
+That’s exactly why we returned, this time for three days in mid-June.

-“If we close our eyes and imagine the typical Greek island, it’s white cube houses, rocking fishing boats in the harbor, blue church domes, rustic taverns with cats dozing in the sun and that typical island scent that can’t be described – Lipsi combines all of this in the smallest of spaces.”
+“When we close our eyes and imagine a typical Greek island, we picture white cube-shaped houses, fishing boats bobbing in the harbor, blue church domes, rustic taverns with cats dozing in the sun, and that quintessential island scent that defies description—Lipsi brings all of this together in a tiny space.”

-This time we drove through all corners of the small island dwarf with our own car and discovered what makes this inconspicuous island so special.
-Here the clocks tick differently, here Greece is still authentic and unadulterated.
-Between thyme-covered hills, turquoise bays and windswept juniper bushes, we have found those moments that make travelling so precious.
+This time, we drove our own car to explore every corner of this tiny island and discovered what makes this unassuming island so special.
+Here, time moves at a different pace; here, Greece is still authentic and unspoiled.
+Amid thyme-covered hills, turquoise bays, and wind-swept juniper bushes, we found those moments that make travel so precious.

-Our most beautiful experiences and highlights as well as the most important Lipsi travel tips we have summarized here for you – so that you too can discover this little paradise in the Aegean Sea for yourself:
+We’ve summarized our best experiences and highlights, as well as the most important Lipsi travel tips, here for you—so that you, too, can discover this little paradise in the Aegean:

-As soon as we arrive by ferry, we are greeted by the gleaming white cube houses of the small Lipsi Island.
-The ferry pier is located on the western edge of the main town, which is typically also called Chora.
-As the only real place on the island in the southeast, it is home to the majority of the 790 inhabitants, while only a few live in the scattered hamlets of the hinterland.
+As soon as we arrive by ferry, we’re greeted by the gleaming white cube-shaped houses of the small island of Lipsi.
+The ferry terminal is located on the western edge of the main town, typically called Chora.
+As the only real town on the island in the southeast, it is home to the majority of the 790 residents, while only a few live in the scattered hamlets of the hinterland.

-During our visit in mid-June, there was a relaxed atmosphere on the island, which immediately had a decelerating effect.
-Sailors had settled comfortably in the sheltered, bulbous pier, while along the picturesque harbour promenade the taverns had already opened their doors and filled with life in the evening, especially Italians have long since discovered the island for themselves.
+During our visit in mid-June, a relaxed atmosphere prevailed on the island, which immediately had a calming effect.
+Sailors had settled comfortably in the sheltered, bulbous pier, while along the picturesque harbor promenade, the taverns had already opened their doors and filled with life in the evening; Italians, in particular, have long since discovered the island for themselves.

-The absolute eye-catcher of the place is the church of Agios Ioannis Theologos with its bright blue dome – it completes the perfect postcard motif of Lipsi and towers majestically above the action as the largest church on the island.
-It was rebuilt at the beginning of the 20th century on the foundations of an older church – with generous financial support from emigrated Lipsiots from America.
+The town’s absolute showstopper is the Church of Agios Ioannis Theologos with its brilliant blue dome—it completes the perfect postcard view of Lipsi and, as the island’s largest church, towers majestically over the scene.
+It was rebuilt at the beginning of the 20th century on the foundations of an older church—with generous financial support from Lipsians who had emigrated to America.

-The large Platia at the fishing harbour invites you to take a relaxed stroll and embodies Greek idyll in its purest form.
-Directly behind the village square is a large, modern children’s playground, which we visited daily as a family.
-In the pier, the fishermen’s colourful kaiki’s bob in the water, while children romp around on the promenade in the evening.
-Meanwhile, the adults sit relaxed in one of the resident ouzeries, Greek ouzo tapas bars.
+The large square at the fishing harbor invites you to take a leisurely stroll and embodies the Greek idyll in its purest form.
+Right behind the village square is a large, modern playground, which we visited daily as a family.
+At the pier, the fishermen’s colorful kaikis bob in the water, while in the evening children romp boisterously along the promenade.
+Meanwhile, the adults sit back and relax in one of the local ouzeries, Greek ouzo-tapas bars.

-In general, the entire harbour area is particularly family-friendly due to its traffic calming – a true paradise for the little ones, who can romp around here carefree.
-Our daughter loved whizzing up and down the harbor promenade on her scooter.
-In general, cars are rarely seen on the mini island, the scooter is the most popular means of transport for the Greeks, even for distances of only 200 meters.
+In general, the entire harbor area is particularly family-friendly thanks to its traffic-calming measures—a true paradise for little ones who can run around carefree here.
+Our daughter loved zipping up and down the harbor promenade on her scooter.
+Cars are generally a rare sight on this tiny island; the scooter is the Greeks’ favorite mode of transportation, even for distances as short as 200 meters.

-Daily needs are well catered for in the tranquil village: a supermarket at the harbour, a mini market in the upper village, two bakeries, a pharmacy, an ATM and the tempting delicatessen Casa di Vino with exquisite island specialties such as local wines and cheeses cover the supply of individualists.
-In the very south of the harbor pier you will also find the only gas station on the island.
+This tranquil village has everything you need for daily life: a supermarket at the harbor, a mini-market in the upper village, two bakeries, a pharmacy, an ATM, and the tempting delicatessen Casa di Vino, offering exquisite island specialties like local wines and cheeses, cater to the needs of independent travelers.
+At the very southern end of the pier, you’ll also find the island’s only gas station.

-You can easily walk through Lipsi Chora.
-In principle, there is only one main alley, from which small paths lead off that lead you to cozy cafés (tip: Avli Botanica) and many shops.
-The boutiques Boubou and Marcellas Tourist Shop are recommended, as is the jewelry store Ya-Lena, owned by the friendly Magdalena from Germany.
-Take a look at her shop and leave greetings from us.
+You can easily stroll through Lipsi Chora on foot.
+There is essentially just one main street, from which small side streets branch off, leading you past cozy cafés (tip: Avli Botanica) and many shops.
+We recommend the boutiques Boubou and Marcellas Tourist Shop, as well as the jewelry store Ya-Lena, run by German expat Magdalena.
+Be sure to stop by and say hello from us.

-You can enjoy the most enchanting view of Lipsi Town from the slightly elevated school – especially in the evening, when the golden light bathes the white houses in warm tones, the view is simply magnificent!
-You quickly fall in love with Lipsi.
-Somehow, however, the island also has something mysterious about it.
-Tom, in particular, reminded the old police car of the Greek film all the time Small crimes (on Amazon Prime*), in which new policeman Leonidas solves a big case on a small island.
+You’ll enjoy the most enchanting view of Lipsi’s main town from the school, which is situated slightly higher up—especially in the evening, when the golden light bathes the white houses in warm hues, the view is simply magnificent!
+It’s easy to fall in love with Lipsi.
+Yet there’s also something mysterious about the island.
+The old police car, in particular, kept reminding Tom of the Greek film Small Crime (on Amazon Prime*), in which rookie cop Leonidas solves a major case on a small island.

 #2 Monodendri: Where time stands still

-The flat island is easy to explore and the sea is always in sight.
-At our first stop, we drive past beautiful bays to the remote east of the island.
-There you will find an almost meditative place with Monodendri – the name says it all.
-A single juniper tree (mono: single, dendro: tree) stands here quite lonely on the coast and forms a bizarre photo motif with the reddish gravel.
+The flat island is easy to explore, and the sea is always in sight.
+At our first stop, we drive past stunning bays to the remote eastern part of the island.
+There, you’ll find Monodendri, an almost meditative place—the name says it all.
+A single juniper tree (mono: single, dendro: tree) stands all alone on the coast here, creating a bizarre photo opportunity with the reddish gravel.

-The pebble beach of Monodendri can only be reached on foot via a narrow path.
-A dilapidated gravel road leads to a parking bay where you can park your vehicle or mountain bike.
-From here you follow the Monopati down to the coast – sturdy shoes are recommended.
+The pebble beach at Monodendri is accessible only on foot via a narrow path.
+A rutted gravel road leads to a parking area where you can leave your car or mountain bike.
+From here, follow the Monopati down to the coast—sturdy footwear is recommended.

-Once at the bottom, wonderful turquoise blue sparkling bays await you, which were deserted when we visited.
-The Monodendri beach is rocky, if you want to swim here, you are well advised to wear bathing shoes.
+Once you reach the bottom, you’ll find stunning turquoise-blue sparkling bays that were completely deserted during our visit.
+Monodendri Beach is rocky, so if you want to swim here, you’re well advised to wear water shoes.

-Or you can simply squat under the tree marked by wind and weather and meditate for a round.
-Directly under the tree is a kind of throne, which is literally ideal for this.
-Either way, this place leaves its mark – especially if you’re traveling alone.
+Or you can simply sit beneath the tree, weathered by wind and rain, and meditate for a while.
+Directly beneath the tree is a sort of throne that practically invites you to do so.
+Either way, this place leaves a lasting impression—especially if you’re traveling alone.

-By the way, we had one of our typical research moments here, which you experience as freelance journalists with a toddler: The little one had fallen asleep in the car on the bumpy drive to Monodendri and so we took turns visiting the beach.
-First Ella was down for ten minutes, then it was Tom’s turn with the camera.
-We were equally fascinated by the scenery and everyone was able to enjoy the tree moment for themselves.
+By the way, we had one of those typical research moments here that you experience as a freelance journalist with a toddler: The little one had fallen asleep in the car during the bumpy ride to Monodendri, so we took turns visiting the beach.
+First, Ella was down there for ten minutes, then it was Tom’s turn with the camera.
+We were equally fascinated by the scenery, and everyone was able to enjoy the tree moment in their own way.

-In summer, Monodendri Beach is also popular with nudists, who can drop all their covers here in seclusion.
-By the way, from Monodendri you can look over to the uninhabited islands of Aspronisi, which are often visited as part of a day trip due to their white pebble beach and Caribbean blue water (see point #6).
+In the summer, Monodendri Beach is also popular with nudists, who can shed all their clothes here in seclusion.
+From Monodendri, you can also look out toward the uninhabited islands of Aspronisi, which are popular destinations for day trips thanks to their white pebble beaches and Caribbean-blue waters (see point #6).

 🗺️ 12 Islands with maps